albertllousas/kata-minesweeper/README.md

 ## The solution

-The solution has been written doing TDD, check git logs.
+The solution has been coded with TDD, check git logs.

 ### Developed and tested environment
 ```bash